kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

 .. tip::

-    While the `--tag` command is optional, a tag comes in handy to track agents.
+    While the :code:`--tag` sub-command is optional, a tag comes in handy to track agents.
     You can choose any tag name that makes sense to you.
 (More on tag.)